-Urban Video Project (UVP), a program of Light Work in partnership with the Everson Museum of Art and Onondaga County, is an outdoor architectural projection venue dedicated to the public presentation of film, video and moving image arts.
-UVP is one of few projects in the United States dedicated to ongoing public projections and adds a new chapter to Central New York’s legacy as one of the birthplaces of video art using cutting-edge technology to bring art of the highest caliber to Syracuse, New York.
+Urban Video Project (UVP), a program of Light Work in partnership with the Everson Museum of Art and Onondaga County, is an outdoor architectural projection program dedicated to the public presentation of experimental film, video and electronic art, adding a new chapter to Central New York’s legacy as one of the birthplaces of media art using cutting-edge technology.

-Light Work UVP centers on a large-scale architectural projection onto the famous Everson Museum building.
-The projection can be viewed from the adjacent plaza.
-The Everson Museum is located in downtown Syracuse at 401 Harrison Street at the corner of Harrison and South State Streets, across from the War Memorial and OnCenter.
+Light Work UVP presents a large-scale architectural projection on the famous Everson Museum of Art, which was renowned architect I.M.
+Pei’s first museum design.
+The projection can be viewed from the adjacent community plaza over a large reflecting pool.
+The Everson is located in downtown Syracuse at 401 Harrison Street at the corner of Harrison and South State Streets, across from the OnCenter War Memorial Arena.

 Thursday - Saturday, dusk to 11pm